nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Master's degree/Introduction to Nanophysics/Approfondimenti/Thermodynamic size effect (TSE).md

 In order to this one must use the Gibbs-Duhem relation for the internal energy:

 $$ SdT - VdP + Nd\mu =0 $$
-We give [[Gibbs-Duhem relations|here]] a brief derivation.
+We give [[Projects/Equilibrium Statistical Mechanics/Thermodynamics/Gibbs-Duhem relations|here]] a brief derivation.
 We proceed then to isolate the chemical potential differential:

 $$ d\mu = \frac{V}{N} dP - \frac{S}{N}dT = \frac{1}{\rho} dP - s\ dT  $$